holy-tao/tree-sitter-autohotkey/README.md

 ### Known Differences From the AHK Interpreter

 The grammar is, by design, ***more permissive*** than the AutoHotkey interpreter.
-This is partly for reasons of laziness, partly because the AHK interpreter is extremely inconsistent and tree-sitter trades simplicity for some of the tools that would be required to handle it's inconsistencies with any reasonable amount of accuracy.
+This is partly for reasons of laziness, partly because the AHK lexing is often contextual and tree-sitter lexing is context-free.
 It should produce an accurate parse tree for any valid AutoHotkey, but it is not intended to validate syntax and indeed will not do that.
 I recommmend running your script through the interpreter you intend to use with it with the [/Validate](https://www.autohotkey.com/docs/v2/Scripts.htm#cmd) flag to ensure that it does not contain syntax errors.

 A reasonably complete list of known differences from the AutoHotkey interpreter follows: